A cost variance exists when standard costs differ from actual costs.

-The basic criterion here is the magnitude of the variance, i.e., is a variance large enough to require investigation, for example, some management may decide that variances under 10 percent of standard need not be investigated.
+The basic criterion here is the magnitude of the variance (i.e., is a variance large enough to require investigation?).
+For example, some managers may decide that variances under 10% of the standard cost aren’t worth investigating.

 Another criterion relates to the consistency of occurrence.
 A once-in-a-while variance of $1,000 may not be as significant as a $500 variation that recurs frequently.

 A third criterion relates to the management’s ability to control the variance.
-If the variances are beyond the control of the management, the management has no choice but to forget about the variances.
+If the variances are beyond the control of the management, there is no choice but to forget about them.

-Hence variances should be analyzed when the expected saving through investigation appears to be greater than the expected cost of conducting the investigation.
+Therefore, variances should be analyzed when the expected savings from investigating them are greater than the expected cost of performing the investigation.